meyerjac/pizza-delivery/README.md

 rule: when toppings are chosen, subtotal is calculated as the pizza is built.

-ule: final price of pizza will be dependent on the properties of the pizza chosen.
+rule: final price of pizza will be dependent on the properties of the pizza chosen.
 example: bigger or more toppings-more expensive. small pizza and fewer toppings-less expensive

 ### License